 Winter weather is right around the corner.
 While you’re prepping your home for snow and sleet, don’t forget about your floors.
 From salty boots to wet pets, ice and mud will take a toll on your entryway.
-Ensure your floors stay looking great into the summer season by picking a material that can handle the abuse.
+Ensure your floors stay looking great into the summer season by picking the best flooring for entryways.
 The best options will stand up to moisture and dirt as well as be easy to clean and maintain.
 Whatever your entryway is facing, these durable flooring ideas will help create a beautiful and resilient space.

 Extremely durable with a modern twist, polished concrete takes practicality to the max.
 It is water resistant, easy to clean and withstands almost anything you can throw at it.
 Kids, pets, and winter guests won’t need to worry about damage when entering through a concrete floored mudroom.
 But do not assume that concrete is limited to an industrial look.
 It can be stained, sealed, stamped, scored, or etched to change its appearance – warming it up for a modern farmhouse look or beachy lakeside escape.

 Made of a high-end synthetic wood product, luxury vinyl offers the look and feel of hardwood but without any of the maintenance.
 It is waterproof, durable, and very long lasting.
 It is simple to install over existing flooring and comes in a wide variety of styles and colors.
 Installation is relatively easy and makes for a quick turnaround on any renovation project.
 It is a favorite for DIY updates since there is no need to seal or stain the planks, and easy stick backing means no grout or glue needed.